by Sammy López,

 Columbia, SC – 2020

-(Five months of isolation! + One month trying to get back to “new normal”)
+(Five months of isolation! + Two months trying to get back to the so-called “new normal”)

 - Edgar Cano López, Mexico, DC – Mexico

 - Omar Castillo Torres, Ciudad de Mexico – México

 - Heidi Darr-Hope, Columbia, SC – USA

 - Diana Farfán, Greenville, SC – USA